Compensation Committee Charter

 - Any stock of the Company owned by the compensation consultant, legal counsel or other adviser;

-- Any business or personal relationship of the compensation consultant, legal counsel, other adviser or the person or entity employing the adviser with an executive officer of the Company; and
+- Any business or personal relationship of the compensation consultant, legal counsel, other adviser or the person or entity employing the adviser

 - Any other factors required to be considered pursuant to applicable law, including the rules and regulations of the SEC or the NYSE.

 Notwithstanding any implication to the contrary above:

 - The Audit Committee shall retain responsibility for oversight of the Company's funding of its benefit plans.

 - The Committee shall not be empowered to approve matters that applicable law, the Company's Certificate of Incorporation, or the Company's Bylaws require be approved by a vote of the full Board, unless such matters have been lawfully delegated to the Committee.